How Much Is a Listing Agent Commission? 5 Factors That Determine Pay in 2025

 Unbundled services represent another approach to commission savings.
 Some sellers negotiate reduced rates by handling certain aspects themselves—perhaps managing open houses or social media marketing—while the agent focuses on core services like pricing strategy, negotiations, and contract management.

-The plugins chrome must have extensions boost productivity approach applies to real estate as well—finding the right tools can help you streamline parts of the process yourself.
+Learn more about plugins chrome must have extensions boost productivity to see how the right tools can help you streamline parts of the process yourself.

 Discount and flat-fee brokerages offer alternatives to traditional commission structures.
 Companies like Redfin typically charge 1-1.5% listing fees (plus buyer agent commission), while flat-fee MLS services might charge $500-$3,000 for basic listing services.
 These options come with tradeoffs in service levels that each seller must evaluate based on their needs and market conditions.